cubefs/cubefs/README.md

 Check mount point at `/cfs/mountpoint` on `client` node defined in `iplist`.

 Open [http://[the IP of console system]](https:/github.com/chubaofs/chubaofs) through a browser for web console system(the IP of console system is defined in `iplist`).
 In console default user is `root`, password is `ChubaoFSRoot`.
 In  monitor default user is `admin`,password is `123456`.

+## [Ansible Tools](build/install/README.md) to Run a ChubaoFS Cluster for latest compiled binary
+Use Ansible to deploy many hosts based on above yum Tools method To deploy multiple hosts

 ## Run a ChubaoFS Cluster within Docker